KivalEvan/BeatSaber-MapCheck/README.md

 Visit the [github.io page](https://kivalevan.github.io/BeatSaber-MapCheck/) or download a copy and run `index.html` locally on any browser.
 Tools available within collapsible.

 ## Limitations
-* DD check does not care about bomb reset
 * No map modification outside base game support (Mapping Extension, Noodle Extension, etc.)

 ## Planned